Breaking4

 Breaking4 was an attempt by Kenyan middle-distance runner Faith Kipyegon to become the first woman to break the four-minute barrier for the mile.
 Hosted by Nike, the event took place on 26 June 2025 at the Stade Sébastien Charléty in Paris, France.

-Kipyegon fell 6.91 seconds short of the four-minute barrier with a time of 4:06.91, still faster than her official world record by 0.73 seconds.
+Kipyegon fell 6.91 seconds short of the four-minute barrier with a time of 4:06.91, still under her official world record by 0.73 seconds.

 Nike later subtracted the reaction time, adjusting her official time to 4:06.42.

 Background

 In 1954, Roger Bannister became the first man to break four minutes in the mile, running 3:59.4.
 That same year, Diane Leather became the first woman to break five minutes with 4:59.6.
 As of June 2025, according to World Athletics statistics, roughly 2,000 men have broken the four-minute barrier.

 No woman has yet broken four minutes.
 The women's world record is 4:07.64, set by Kipyegon on 21 July 2023.
 An earlier women's world record, 4:12.56 set by Svetlana Masterkova of Russia in 1996, stood for almost 23 years, with Masterkova being the first woman to break 4:15 at the distance.

 Kipyegon also holds the world record over 1500 metres, which at the time was 3:49.04, set in 2024, at the Stade Sébastien Charléty.
 (Note: Kipyegon has since improved her 1500 metre world record to 3:48.68, set in July 2025 at the Prefontaine Classic.)
 The time equates to roughly a 4:06 mile pace.
 Kipyegon's run has led some to speculate that the first women's sub-four minute mile may come within the 21st century.

 In January 2025, at the Nike Headquarters in Beaverton, Oregon, Kipyegon did VO2 max testing along with other baseline tests in preparation for the attempt.
 In February 2025, a scientific study was published in the Royal Society Open Science, stating that Kipyegon could run a mile in approximately 3:59.37 under very specific conditions, achieved through ideal pacesetters and weather conditions.

 In April 2025, it was announced that Kipyegon would attempt to become the first woman to run a sub-four-minute mile at a meeting in Paris on 26 June 2025.